fleschutz/talk2windows/README.md

 Usage
 -----
 1. Launch *Serenade*.
 2. Click into the circle to enable Listening mode.
-The circle should move when you're speaking into the mic.
+The circle moves when you're speaking into the mic.
 3. Speak the voice command **"*Windows, open calculator*"** into the mic, this executes the script `open-calculator.ps1` which launches the calculator application.
 More supported voice commands are described below.